By Jacob Dinezon

 “You will not convince me.
 My child will no longer go to your cheder!”

-“Okay, let it be,” said the Rebbe ostensibly in agreement, “but I pity the child.
-He will forget everything I taught him with another teacher.
+“Okay, let it be,” said the Rebbe, ostensibly in agreement, “but I pity the child.
+With another teacher, he will forget everything I taught him.
 He’ll surely forget!
 And you should really know how much he will forget with another teacher.
 Let me test him here with you, so at least you’ll know what he already knows.”

 I sharply and clearly said the Chumash and Rashi’s commentaries as well as all the safeguards and answered boldly and assuredly to all the questions posed by my father and teacher to test to see if I really understood on my own or if I was just repeating what I was taught.